How to organize an in-person, online or hybrid hackathon -- A revised planning kit: The 12 key decisions

-During a hackathon organizers and stakeholders should \textbf{provide an environment for participants that fosters the desired outcome}.
+\forceindent During a hackathon organizers and stakeholders should \textbf{provide an environment for participants that fosters the desired outcome}.
 If an important goal is for participants to have the opportunity to establish lasting social bonds, the organizers should put an emphasis on activities that allow for them to not only work on their projects in their teams but also to get in contact with other participants.
 This could happen in the form of games or other social activities.
-For participants to develop a project that can be continued afterwards, they should encourage participants to form a diverse team that has the skills required to complete that project \cite{nolte2020support}, work on a strategy on how to spread the word about their project after the hackathon \cite{nolte2020what} or to ensure that what they develop can be easily integrated into an existing code base \cite{nolte2018you}.
-Offering prizes at an event (section \ref{sec:dec:comp}) can also be an incentive for teams to continue their projects but they only have a short-term effect \cite{nolte2020what}.
-If the goal is to sustain participants’ learning, e.g. about technologies they used during the hackathon, it might be useful to propose follow-up projects or connect them to other individuals that aim to learn about the same technology.
+For participants to develop a project that can be continued afterward, they should encourage participants to form a diverse team that has the skills required to complete that project~\cite{nolte2020support}, work on a strategy on how to spread the word about their project after the hackathon~\cite{nolte2020what} or to ensure that what they develop can be easily integrated into an existing code base~\cite{nolte2018you}.
+For participants to develop technology that could be reused by themselves or others after an event has ended, organizers should encourage participants to form larger teams, add documentation and -- if feasible -- data to the code they develop~\cite{imam2021secret}, and add an open-source license~\cite{mahmoud2022one}.
+Offering prizes at an event (section \ref{sec:dec:comp}) can also be an incentive for teams to continue their projects, but they only have a short-term effect~\cite{nolte2020what}.
+If the goal is to sustain participants’ learning, e.g., about technologies they used during the hackathon, it might be useful to propose follow-up projects or connect them to other individuals that aim to learn about the same technology.